 Residential inpatient treatment tends to be most beneficial for individuals who have suffered from addiction for an extended period of time, have had little success with outpatient programs in the past, or otherwise would prefer the reassurance of recovery in a supervised, structured environment with a more intense level of treatment and more individualized care.

 Advantages of Intensive Inpatient Treatment

 In comparing inpatient rehab to outpatient rehabilitation options, there are advantages to an intensive inpatient program that will increase the likelihood of sustained recovery.
 Those advantages include the following:

 - Structure—in comparing both intensive inpatient treatment and outpatient treatment, the main advantage of inpatient treatment is the structure it provides clients.
-The day-to-day schedule of clients is tightly structured with group, counseling, twelve-step meetings, recreation, and other activities.
-Structure of this magnitude helps minimize distraction and allows clients to focus on recovery.
+The day-to-day schedule of clients is tightly structured with groups, counseling, twelve-step meetings, recreation, and other activities.
+A structure of this magnitude helps minimize distraction and allows clients to focus on recovery.

 - Duration-in a statistical comparison between inpatient and outpatient rehabilitation, those who undergo inpatient treatment of 30 days or longer almost double their chances of long-term sobriety.